niths09/Automation-Projects/README.md

    ```
 2. Open the project in your preferred IDE and update the ChromeDriver path if necessary.

-3. To execute the test suite, run the CuraHealthcare_Page class using TestNG.
+3. To execute the test suite, run the SwagLabsPage class using TestNG.